 Every day people across the country must undergo some form of operation.
 These procedures range from minor to major surgeries with varying degrees of risk.
 Although there are profound differences in the types of operations that people must undergo, there are some commonalities as well, such as basic postoperative care.
-Although postoperative care is tailored to suit specific surgeries, there are certain aspects of postoperative care that are the same or similar at a very basic level.
-People who are undergoing some form of surgical procedure should understand what postoperative care is and why it is important for a safe recovery.
+Although postoperative care is tailored to suit specific surgeries, certain aspects of postoperative careare the same at a fundamentallevel.
+People who are undergoing a surgical procedure should understand what postoperative care is and why it is important for a safe recovery.

-Last reviewed and updated by Michael A. Tomeo MD on Nov 25, 2017
+Last reviewed and updated by Caitlin Goodwin on Aug 23, 2021LinkedIn